-- 1. A student may change status from full-time to part-time status.
+- I. A student may change status from full-time to part-time status.
 Part-time to full-time status change is applicable to MSN students only. - 2.
 A change of status may prevent a student from taking courses in the planned sequence. - 3.
-An MSN student enters the program of study in YES and has his/her faculty adviser approve it during the first semester. - 4.
-A DNP student meets with his/her faculty adviser during the first DNP intensive session to discuss his/her program of study. - 5.
-A request for a change of specialty must be submitted by May I prior to the specialty year and approved by the Academic Director (refer to change of specialty section). - 6.
-A student who is on academic probation and who wishes to alter his/her program of study must have the proposed program reviewed by the Academic Director and the Student Admissions and Academic Affairs Committee.
+A DNP student meets with his/her faculty adviser during the first DNP intensive session to discuss his/her program of study.

+4. A student who is on academic probation and who wishes to alter his/her program of study must have the proposed program reviewed by the Academic Director and the Student Admissions and Academic Affairs Committee.